FC

 Prep the Conform Sequence

 The locked sequence is now connected to the online media.
 Before you can check it against the offline reference video, you will need to do some prep work.
 In Media Composer, Video Track 5 held the aspect ratio matte.
-Most likely it has come over into Resolve, but often it has become connected to another piece of media.
+Most likely it has come over into Resolve, but often it has become connected to another piece of media or appears as offline.
 Since Resolve has its own way of handling aspect ratio mattes, you can delete the matte from Video Track 5.
 The Credits can also be brought down from Video Track 4 to Video Track 2.
 When you have done this your sequence should look like the example below.

 Since you deleted the aspect ratio matte from Video Track 5 you will need to reapply it.
 Go the task bar and select Timeline > Output Blanking > Your Aspect Ratio Matte.
-In the example below the 2.39:1 matte is being applied.
+In the example below the 1.66:1 matte is being applied.

 Right-click on one of the empty video tracks over on the left and select “Delete Empty Tracks” to clean up the sequence.